 There are so many things I loved about my campus visit (the faculty, the dean, & the MFA students for one, the spacious campus, the meditation room, the many fine arts programs at Bowling Green, for another, not to mention the ability to teach both lit and CW classes, the feeling of being home that always comes with being in the Midwest for me, & then there’s Bowling Green’s legit institutional support, proximity to Chicago, & did I mention really smart, supportive, open-minded, & talented colleagues?).
 At the end of the day, I found the right home for me & so did my future colleagues, right when I was about to give up.

-I’m stoked that I found the right place for me where I can be a (non) fiction writer, scholar, mentor, colleague, Midwesterner, Buddhist, husband, & global citizen, all at once.
+As for me, I’m stoked that I found the right place for me where I can be a (non) fiction writer, scholar, mentor, colleague, Midwesterner, Buddhist, husband, & global citizen, all at once.
 I mean, it wasn’t so long ago that I’d stopped hoping for this dream and it wasn’t so long ago that I was searching for a parallel life in another world where my life didn’t hurt so much.